How can we help you?

 Tooth loss affects millions of Americans every year, whether they suffer from severe tooth decay, gum disease, or an injury.
 However, just because you have missing teeth doesn’t mean you can’t still attain your dream smile!

 Your trusted family dentist in Pikesville can provide you with the excellent oral care you deserve.
 Whether you experience tooth loss due to decay or a sports-related injury, we can help!
 Dr. Virmani and our team at Naylors Court Dental Partners can help you replace your missing teeth with customized, natural-looking dental implants.

 Millions of Americans Enjoy the Benefits of Dental Implants

 According to the American Academy of Implant Dentistry, more than 3 million Americans have dental implants to replace their missing teeth.
-Dental implants are a very common replacement treatment, giving people of all ages the opportunity to enjoy a full and healthy smile.
+Dental implants are a very common replacement treatment, allowing people of all ages to enjoy a full and healthy smile.

 Because dental implants are placed in the jaw, they provide unparalleled support for prosthetic teeth.
 Ultimately, dental implants replace damaged tooth roots so your new smile can last for years to come.

 Call Us Today for Dental Implants in Pikesville

 To learn more about dental implants or schedule a consultation with Dr. Virmani, please call our dental office at (410) 784-4059.

 Many patients are afraid of getting dental implant surgery because they think it will be painful.
 But did you know that dental implant surgery is actually a pain-free procedure?